 One common feature on walk-in door hinges is a cam-lift action which lifts the door as it’s opened and drops it into a secure seal when it’s closed.
 Cam-lift hinges are sometimes spring loaded for added closing tension.

 Another important feature to look for in hinges is an adjustable hinge plate.
 These plates are foamed-in-place inside the door behind each hinge.
 Most doors settle over time and need to be leveled.
 The plates make it possible to adjust the door horizontally and vertically as needed to maintain a proper seal.
-For more on adjustable hinge plates, see the article in the April 2014 issue.

 Made of vinyl or plastic, gaskets fit around the inside top and edges of the door and function as a block against outside air.
 Most gaskets have a magnet inside them that attracts to the frame metal and snaps the door shut within an inch or so.
 At times, gaskets may get torn or pulled out.
 It’s a good idea to routinely inspect and repair the gaskets as needed.
 You may need to replace the gasket and, if so, it’s usually very easy to pull out of the door and install a new one.
 Smaller tears may be repaired sometimes with silicone caulk.